Skip Ribbon Commands

 Abstract

-Article 46(3) of the recast APD, read in the light of Article 47 of the EU Charter, must be interpreted as not precluding national legislation providing the court with a period of 60 days to decide, provided that the court is able to ensure within such a period the effectiveness of substantive and procedural guarantees provided to the applicant by EU law.
-Otherwise, the court must not apply the national regulations establishing the period of adjudication and, after that period elapsed, to render a judgment as promptly as possible.
+Based on these considerations, the CJEU concluded that Article 46(3) recast APD read in light of Article 47 of the EU Charter must be interpreted not to preclude national legislation setting a period of 60 days for a court to decide on an appeal against a rejection decision, provided that that court is able to ensure, within that period, that the substantive and procedural rules which EU law affords to the applicant are effective.
+If that is not the case, that court must disapply the national legislation laying down the period for adjudication and, once that period has elapsed, deliver its judgment as promptly as possible.

 Country of Decision